Sinofairy/MyYoloV8/docs/en/datasets/segment/package-seg.md

 ---
 comments: true
-description: Explore the Roboflow Package Segmentation Dataset.
-Optimize logistics and enhance vision models with curated images for package identification and sorting.
+description: Explore the Package Segmentation using Ultralytics YOLOv8 Dataset, a large-scale benchmark for logistics, and learn how to train a YOLO model using it.
-keywords: Roboflow, Package Segmentation Dataset, computer vision, package identification, logistics, warehouse automation, segmentation models, training data
+keywords: Packet Segmentation Dataset, Ultralytics, Manufacturing, Logistics, YOLO model, object detection, object tracking
 ---

 # Roboflow Universe Package Segmentation Dataset